circleci/circleci-docs/jekyll/_cci2/hello-world-windows.md

 The Windows build environment (or `executor`) gives users the tools to build Windows projects, such as a Universal Windows Platform (UWP) application, a .NET executable, or Windows-specific (like the .NET framework) projects.
 The following specifications detail the capacities and included features of the Windows executor:

+- Is VM-based to guarantee full job isolation.
 - Uses the Server Core version of Windows Server 2019 Datacenter Edition.
 - Has 4 vCPUS and 15 GB of RAM.
 - Powershell is the default shell (Bash and cmd are available to be manually selected).